jjd90/gitlegion/VPC_README.md

-# How to create a VPC in AWS:
+# Create a VPC in AWS:

 1. Configure the region to US West - Oregon
 2. Create the base VPC using the setup wizard